 a.
 Limit or avoid use of his/her employer’s computer.

 b.
-Inform Provider of changes in his/her email address.
+Inform Health Myself and Provider of changes in his/her email address.

 c.
-Confirm that he/she has received and read the email from the office staff or physician.
+Confirm that he/she has received and read the electronic message from the office staff or physician.

 d.
-Put the patient’s name in the body of the e-mali, including a phone number at which the patient can be reached.
+Put the patient’s name in the body of the e-mail, including a phone number at which the patient can be reached.

 e.
-Include the category of the communication in the email’s subject line, for routing purposes (e.g. billing question).
+Include the category of the communication in the message subject line, for routing purposes (e.g. billing question).

 f.
-Review the email to make sure it is clear and that all relevant information if provided before sending to Provider.
+Review the electronic message to make sure it is clear and that all relevant information is provided before sending to Provider.

 g.
-Take precautions to preserve the confidentiality of email, such as using screen savers and safeguarding his/her computer password.
+Take precautions to preserve the confidentiality of their Health Myself account, such as using screen savers and safeguarding his/her computer password.

 h.
 Withdraw consent by email or written communication to Provider.